maedot47/Google-/README.md

 [Google Doc](https://docs.google.com/document/d/1HrzRwfLQC909hGlSXfQqMIrO4o6KYwj5JZMhi9BKQxU/edit?usp=sharing)

 ## Reflection
 We had many struggles as we created this app.
 Finding the idea and creating a design had no bumps at all.
-I would say we are pretty proud of our Idea and design.
+I would say we are pretty proud of our idea and design.
 But putting our design into code was a pain.
 Using VS code is very confusing.
 Making sure to download the required modules and dependencies was a struggle.
 Google was our best friend but sometimes they led us to the wrong link or download version.
 Figuring out how to use git and github wasn't too much of a problem, just getting used to the process is all.
 As for the coding aspect, putting our ideas into code was the toughest part.